Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Hidden Context Causal Discovery

 \subsection{The Core Algorithm}

-In this section, we explain the pseudo-code given in algorithms \ref{algo:RunCD} and \ref{algo:general_algo}.
+In this section, we explain the pseudo-code given in algorithm \ref{algo:core}.
 Formal properties are then described in Thm.\ \ref{thm:core_algo}.
 The general outline is as follows: We are given a multi-valued independence structure whose discovery from data will be described in §\ref{sec:dyn_indep_tests} and §\ref{sec:indicator_translation}.
 More precisely, we are given two functions encoding multi-valued independence information by implementing \begin{itemize} \item the discovery of marked independence (Def.\ \ref{def:marked_independence}): Given a multi-index $\vec{j} = (i_x, i_y, i_{\vec{z}})$ corresponding to a conditional independence query $X \independent Y | Z$, this algorithm called \algMarkedIndependence{} returns one of three possible outcomes: $0$ (global independence), $1$ (global dependence) or $R$ (true regime), cf.\ example \ref{example:oracle_marked}.
-The implementation is described in §\ref{sec:dyn_indep_tests}. \item partial state-space construction: Let $J$ be a (possibly incomplete) set of marked independencies (\ie a set of multi-indices $\vec{j}$ with \algMarkedIndependence{}$(\vec{j}) = R$).
+The implementation is described in §\ref{sec:dyn_indep_tests}. \item partial state-space construction: Let $J$ be a (possibly incomplete) set of marked independencies (\ie a set of multi-indices with $\vec{j}\in J$ $\Rightarrow$ \algMarkedIndependence{}$(\vec{j}) = \mCIToutR$).
 Then independence-statements in $J$, by definition, do \emph{not} take a definite (global) value dependent or independent (or $1$ and $0$), but rather a state-dependent value.
 The possible combinations of values of elements in $J$ are precisely the mappings from $J$ to $0$ or $1$, denoted $\Map(J, \{0,1\})$.
-As already the simple example \ref{example:induced_indicators} above shows not all elements of $\Map(J, \{0,1\})$ are reachable.
-In §\ref{sec:indicator_translation} we will discuss in detail why this is the case, and how it can be resolved; to understand the core algorithm, it suffices to know that §\ref{sec:indicator_translation} will produce an algorithm \algConstructStateSpace{}, which recovers the \emph{reached} states $S^J \subset \Map(J, \{0,1\})$.
+As already the simple example \ref{example:induced_indicators} above shows not all elements of $\Map(J, \{0,1\})$ are realized (in the example, $|J|=2$, thus $|\Map(J, \{0,1\})|=4$, while there are only two states, namely the state that maps both elements of $J$ to $0$ and the state which maps both elements of $J$ to $1$).
+In §\ref{sec:indicator_translation} we will discuss in detail why this is the case, and how it can be resolved; to understand the core algorithm, it suffices to know that §\ref{sec:indicator_translation} will produce an algorithm \algConstructStateSpace{}, which recovers the \emph{reached} states $S^J \subseteq \Map(J, \{0,1\})$.
 The implementation is described in §\ref{sec:indicator_translation}. \end{itemize} From this information encoding the multi-valued independence structure, we want to find the set of identifiable states $S_T^{\CDAlg}$ (Def.\ \ref{def:identifiable_states}) and associated (equivalence-classes of) graphs $\{G_s\}_{s\in S_T^{\CDAlg}}$.
 Indeed we will focus on producing the correct set of graphs $\{G_s | s\in S_T^{\CDAlg}\}$, the association of model-states (translation into model properties) is discussed in §\ref{apdx:state_translation}.